Dgame/php-dto/README.md

 ### Custom

-Do you want your Validation?
+Do you want your own Validation?
 Just implement the `Validation`-interface:

 ```php
 use Dgame\DataTransferObject\Annotation\Validation;